Forty Bands with Performances by Over 200 Musicians

 WHAT TO EXPECT: Faith-full renditions of Glenn Miller, close your eyes and you will think he is right there with us.

 A wonderful surprise for you, we first saw Meschiya singing on the streets of New Orleans.
 She is joined by an all star collection that will bring the house down.
 One familiar face in the crowd is Jason Jurzak, formerly of Blue Street.
-Ms. Lake is… captivating.
+Ms. Lake is… captivating and was featured as the Sun Valley 2013 Great Lady of Jazz.
 Be prepared to have your heart out pulled right through your ears!

 News Flash: Earlier this year, Meschiya Lake, won the Big Easy Music Award for Best Female Performer for the third year in a row, and her band, Meschiya Lake and the Little Big Horns, won the Big Easy Music Award for Best Traditional Jazz Band.